micaelmz/medium-bloggy/README.md

 of them here:
 -  **Pagination:** the ability to paginate blog-post search results.
 -  **Bookmark:** the ability for a user to bookmark articles as part of a 'Reading List'.
+-  **Administrator Dashboard:** the ability to login as an admin and have full oversight on content.

 <br/>